Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.6. `unfollow`

-This method allows a logged-in user to unfollow another user.
+This method allows a logged-in userNode to unfollow another userNode.
 Similar to the `follow` method, it uses the `userService.unfollow` method to remove the relationship and returns a confirmation message.

 ```java
 @DeleteMapping("/unfollowUser")